swisspol/Recipes/Croissants.md

   - Cut into long triangles 4 x 12 inches, then roll them from base to point, stretching point at the end and tucking it underneath
   - Or cut into 4 x 6 rectangle, insert a chocolate baton and roll with the baton in the center
 3. Place on sheet pan lined with parchment paper
-4. Put in cold oven along with small pan of boiling water until doubled in size and noticably puffy (1 to 2 hours)
+4. Put in cold oven along with half a small pan of boiling water until doubled in size and noticably puffy (30 mn to 2 hours)
 5. Remove from oven and preheat to 425ºF for at least 20 minutes
 6. Whisk together egg yolks, cream and salt in small bowl
 7. Brush yolk mixture on pastries and let dry for 10 minutes